 A schematic rendering of the main components of the Local Group of Galaxies: M31 and its satellites, and the Milky Way Galaxy and its satellites.
 As crowded as the diagram is in places, more than half a dozen members of each satellite group have been left out, as well as the Sextans Group, which is in the opposite direction from the Andromeda Galaxy.
-The area shown covers a region about two million light years by three million light years in the plane of the diagram, and three million light years perpendicular to that plane. (current image based on a diagram by Richard Pogge; the distances of the galaxies in the M31 group have uncertainties comparable to the size of the group, so a replacement diagram (under preparation) will considerably alter the relative positions of some of those galaxies)
+The area shown covers a region about two million light years by three million light years in the plane of the diagram, and three million light years perpendicular to that plane. (current image based on a diagram by Richard Pogge; the distances of the galaxies in the M31 group have uncertainties comparable to the size of the group, so later versions of this diagram will almost certainly alter the relative positions of some of those galaxies)

 In the outer portions of galaxies, stars are further apart than in the inner regions, making the surface brightness too low for easy detection.
 Using longer exposures, as in the above image of M31, shows that the disc extends considerably further than might usually be thought.
 Very long exposures can even reveal the halo, which typically extends two to three times the distance occupied by the disc.
 Conversely, short exposures reveal details in the core of the galaxy, which is grossly overexposed in most images.
 It is in this way that we are able to estimate the distribution of stars, which are typically light weeks apart near the center of the nucleus, light months apart in the outer parts of the nucleus, light years apart in the disc, and light decades apart in the halo.